GabrielDraxton/Gabes_github.io/README.md

 ## [Creation and evaluation of a relational database](https://docs.google.com/document/d/1rIhrkp-Z2cazAGuVP9DhgivRPolO-esBI0_zMM5idlo/edit?usp=sharing)
 - [Project requirments](https://drive.google.com/file/d/1Br9T7n-JVqGs0pH_9zoLXigJ0pWcgw0E/view?usp=sharing)
 - This was a team project to create a relational database based off of an imaginary business.
-See the project requirments for more details.
+See the project requirements for more details.

-## Fundamendals
+## Fundamentals
-- These are the fundamendal labs I completed duiring school before the tests.
+- These are the fundamentals labs I completed during school before the tests.
 Each has a powerpoint of the lab and a raw text of the queries/answers.
 - [Lab SQL 02 (Select, Where)](https://drive.google.com/file/d/1espYo4HDVLe0bcYDKzwr3aOzQNBANUBU/view?usp=sharing)
 - [Lab SQL 02 (Select, Where) QUERIES](https://drive.google.com/file/d/1ZOGrqY0mJf-rILKq9UsixKvGB-8rn2LX/view?usp=sharing)
 - [LAB SQL 03 (Group By, Having)](https://drive.google.com/file/d/1I1Nn6d8HD1PeBYO_8rYxb936s6OIbUol/view?usp=sharing)